-Markets continued its downward run for the sixth straight session with the benchmark BSE Sensex falling by over 1,200 points in the early trading hours on Tuesday (6th Jan 2018).
+Markets continued their downward run for the sixth straight session with the benchmark BSE Sensex falling by over 1,200 points in the early trading hours on Tuesday (6th Jan 2018).
 However, the Sensex in a volatile trade saw some recovery in the late hours to close 561 points lower at 34,195 while NSE Nifty closed at 10,498 with a fall of 168 points.

-Besides this, there was no positive sentiment for the corporate sector, while government expressed a lot of dedication to the agrarian sector in the Budget Speech.
+Besides this, there was no positive sentiment for the corporate sector, while the government expressed a lot of dedication to the agrarian sector in the Budget Speech.

 Sensex had dropped by 463 points to the day’s low of Rs.
 35,501.74 against the previous day’s closing of 35,965.02.
 Nifty had also dropped by 148 points to 10,878.80 against the previous day’s closing of 11,027.70 points.

-The BSE Sensex rose initially beyond the 36,100-level, while the NSE Nifty rose past the 11,050-level, before paring some of the gains.
+The BSE Sensex rose initially beyond the 36,100 level, while the NSE Nifty rose past the 11,050-level, before paring some of the gains.
 The caution proceeded from the irregular focus on the rural economy.

 Arun Jaitley said that focus is being given to generating higher revenue for farmers.
 “The government wants to assist farmers to produce more and realize better prices.
 We are firmly on the road to attaining 8% growth.
 The Budget will concentrate on improving the agricultural and rural economy,” Jaitley said.

-As Arun Jaitley’s speech chiefly concentrates on soaps for rural economy, the stock markets didn’t seem motivated.
+As Arun Jaitley’s speech chiefly concentrates on soaps for the rural economy, the stock markets didn’t seem motivated.

 Among Sensex stocks, Larsen & Toubro (L&T), Mahindra & Mahindra (M&M), Tata Consultancy Services (TCS), IndusInd Bank and Hero MotoCorp were the top profit makers.